-The elementary brand is unique: technically it belongs to elementary LLC., the company that guides and supports development of elementary products.
+The elementary brand is unique: technically it belongs to elementary, Inc., the company that guides and supports development of elementary products.
 However, we have a great community and don’t want to be too overbearing with legal requirements and technicalities.
 As such, we have written up some guidelines to make it easier to understand when and how the elementary brand should be used.

-The word "elementary" refers to and is a trademark of elementary LLC. elementary is always lower-case, even when beginning sentences such as this.
-It is also used along with product names (i.e. “elementary OS”) to refer to a specific product of elementary.
+The word elementary is a trademark of elementary, Inc. to refer to the company itself.
+It is always lower-case, even when beginning sentences.
+It may also be used along with product names (i.e. “elementary OS”) to refer to a specific product of elementary, Inc.

-elementary owns two marks: the “elementary” logotype and the “e” logomark.
-Both are considered trademarks and represent elementary—the company—and its products.
+elementary, Inc. claims two marks: the “elementary” logotype and the “e” logomark.
+Both are considered trademarks and represent elementary, Inc.

 Both should be used with the following in mind:

-The logotype is to be used when space allows to refer to elementary the company.
-It can be used before a product name to refer to a specific product of elementary.
+The logotype is to be used when space allows to refer to elementary, Inc., or it can be used before a product name to refer to a specific product of elementary, Inc.

 The logotype should always be used under the following guidelines:

-The “e” logomark is to be used to refer to elementary the company when space is constrained or a square ratio is required.
+The “e” logomark is to be used to refer to elementary, Inc. when space is constrained or a square ratio is required.

-For web and print, we use Raleway for headings and Open Sans for body copy.
+For web and print, we use Inter for headings and body copy.
 For code blocks, we use Roboto Mono.

-We encourage third party developers creating products for elementary OS to adopt certain elements of the elementary brand to achieve consistency:
+We invite third-party developers creating products for elementary OS to adopt certain elements of the elementary brand for consistency:

 However, to avoid user confusion, we do restrict the usage of the elementary name and marks: